remoagostinelli/it-automation/README.md

-# Automating Real-World Tasks with Python
+# Automating Real-World Tasks

-### Image Manipulator
-Scale and convert images using PIL
-### Serializer
-Process text files with JSON and upload them to a running web service
+Automate system administration tasks with Python scripts.

-### PDF Report
+### Cars
-Automatically generate a PDF report and send it by email through an SMTP server
+Generate a car sales PDF report and send it by email.

+### Feedback
+Submit customer feedback to a web server.

-### Catalog Update
+### Fruits
-Automate updating catalog information and use a script to check system health status
+Update a fruit catalog and check system health.

+### Pillow
+A command-line tool that takes an image folder so that each image:

+- Rotates 90° clockwise
+- Resizes to 128x128 pixels
+- Converts to JPEG